Frequently asked questions.

 How will I know if therapy is helping?

-Progress in therapy can look different for everyone, but some common signs include feeling more understood, noticing shifts in your thoughts or emotions, responding differently to stress, or feeling more connected to yourself and others.
+Progress in therapy can look different for everyone, but some common signs include feeling more understanding for your unique circumstances, noticing shifts in your thoughts or emotions, responding differently to stress, and feeling more connected to yourself and your emotions.

 Sometimes change is subtle, and sometimes it’s more noticeable, like reduced anxiety, fewer OCD symptoms, or progress in recovery from an eating disorder.